Newark, New Jersey: Law enforcement

 The Newark Police Division is a city-operated law enforcement agency.
 As of January 2014, the force had 1,006 officers in its ranks.
 The Director of Public Safety is Brian A. O'Hara.

 The Essex County Sheriff's Office, the New Jersey Transit Police Department (headquartered in Penn Plaza East) and the Port Authority of New York and New Jersey Police Department are also within their jurisdiction in the city, as are the New Jersey State Police.
 In April 2014, it was announced that the State Police would play a more prominent role in patrolling the streets of the city under the "TIDE-TAG" program.
 The Essex County College Police Department, New Jersey Institute of Technology Police Department and Rutgers University Police Department patrol their respective college campuses in the city.
 Conrail and Amtrak Police patrol their respective rail yards and property.

 In July 2014, the United States Department of Justice announced that the Newark Police Department (NPD) would be placed under a federal monitor after a three year investigation found the NPD "engaged in a pattern of unconstitutional practices, chiefly in its use of force, stop-and-frisk tactics, unwarranted stops and arrests and discriminatory police actions."
 The investigation found that the department's internal affairs bureau was dysfunctional to the point that it had only sustained one complaint of police brutality over a five year period.
 Newark became the first municipal police department in state history to operate under a federal watchdog and the 13th in the United States.
 In December 2014, mayor Ras Baraka announced the creation of a Civilian Complaint Review board and in 2016, the city entered into consent decree agreeing to a federal monitoring program and comprehensive reforms.

 In 2018, the Newark Police began a de-escalation training program, which they credit for the achievement of no officer firing their weapon on duty in all of 2020.
-As of 2024, the Newark Police Department is still under federal oversight.
+As of 2024, the Newark Police Department was still under federal oversight.
+In November 2025, a judge lifted Newark's consent decree of the federal monitor, ruling that the reforms the NPD implemented have been "effective at curbing unconstitutional stops, searches, excessive use of force and other abuses."